Measuring the frequency dynamics of financial connectedness and systemic risk

-Focusing on the locally stationary structure of the data, we do not report the unconditional frequency connectedness table, as is commonly done in the literature.
-Instead, we study the time-frequency dynamics of connectedness.
-Figure~\ref{fig:intermarket} reports the rich time dynamics of the total connectedness of system, as measured by time domain variance decompositions in the left part.
-The right plot of the Figure~\ref{fig:intermarket} presents the decomposition of the total connectedness into frequency bands up to one week, one week to one month, and one month to three hundred days, computed as $\mathcal{C}^{\mathcal{F}}_{d_s}$ on the bands corresponding to $d_1 \in [1,5]$, $d_2 \in (5,20)$, and $d_3 \in (20,300)$.
-Note that the lowest frequency is bounded at each time point by the window length.
+Focusing on the locally stationary structure of the data, we study the time-frequency dynamics of connectedness.
+Figure~\ref{fig:intermarket} (a) reports the rich time dynamics of the total connectedness of system, as measured by time domain variance decompositions.
+Figure~\ref{fig:intermarket} (b) presents the decomposition of the total connectedness into frequency bands up to one week, one week to one month, and one month to 300 days, computed as $\mathcal{C}^{\mathcal{F}}_{d_s}$ on the bands corresponding to short-term ($d_1 \in [1,5]$), medium-term ($d_2 \in (5,20]$), and long-term ($d_3 \in (20,300]$).
+Note that the lowest frequency is bound at each time point by the window length.

-Focusing first on the overall spillover, we can see that it ranges between 55\% and 85\%, which is a substantial variation over the course of 16 years.
-Such a variation is expected because the period includes both calm and turbulent times.
-The overall spillover bottoms during the calm times of 2005 and 2006 and peaks during the 2008, at the height of the US financial crisis, and then at the beginning of 2012, at the height of the European debt crisis, and starts going down right after the \emph{Whatever it takes.} speech by the ECB president Mario Draghi.\footnote{Our analysis of total spillovers suggests a picture that is qualitatively the same as \citet{diebold2011network}.}
+Focusing first on the overall connectedness in Figure~\ref{fig:intermarket} (a), we can see that it ranges between 55\% and 85\%, with a substantial variation over the course of 16 years.
+Such a variation is expected because the studied period includes both calm and turbulent times in which shocks transmit across the system with different strengths.
+The overall connectedness bottoms during the calm times of 2005 and 2006, when shocks to uncertainty were transmitting less across the studied banks, thereby creating a less connected system.
+Connectedness peaks during the 2008 US financial crisis, when shocks created a large portion of future uncertainty and hence strong connectedness in the system.
+We also attribute the peak in connectedness to high uncertainty due to an insecure economic situation, in which banks were accused to be the main source of the economic instability.
+In this situation, shocks in the system created further uncertainty, which then transmitted across the system.
+As a result, banks were connected more strongly during the period following the crisis, including the beginning of 2012, when the European debt crisis peaked.
+Finally, connectedness starts declining after the ``\emph{Whatever it takes}'' speech by the ECB president Mario Draghi.\footnote{Our analysis of total connectedness suggests a picture that is qualitatively the same as \citet{diebold2011network}.}